amir-not2005/leaf-disease-identify/README.md

 # leaf-disease-identify
 AI solution that uses pytorch and ResNet CNN to identify leaf disease among agricultural plants

+# "agrotech.ipynb"
+This file is prefferable way of testing our solution, as it does not require additional packages to be installed

 # "test.zip"
 In the "test.zip" file it is possible to find test images that we did not use for training our model.
 These can be used to check how does the solution work